andrew/ultimate-awesome/README.md

 - [awesome-real-estate](https://github.com/etewiah/awesome-real-estate) - A curated list of awesome real estate related resources and projects.
 - [awesome-SOTA-FER](https://github.com/kdhht2334/awesome-SOTA-FER) - A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
 - [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
-- [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
 - [awesome-emotion-recognition-in-conversations](https://github.com/declare-lab/awesome-emotion-recognition-in-conversations) - A comprehensive reading list for Emotion Recognition in Conversations.
+- [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
+Feel free to contribute here.
 - [awesome-consul](https://github.com/josegonzalez/awesome-consul) - A list of awesome consul projects, libraries.
 - [awesome-mvs](https://github.com/krahets/awesome-mvs) - A curated list of tutorials, papers, software related to multi-view stereo.
 - [awesome-snips](https://github.com/snipsco/awesome-snips) - A curated list of awesome Snips projects.